-CHEAD is currently partnering with APDIG to produce a Brexit Manifesto, which will be launched in the House of Lords in September 2017.
+CHEAD partnered with APDIG to produce a Brexit Manifesto, which was launched on the parliamentary estate in September 2017.
 CHEAD also sits on the CIF Higher and Further Education Working Group and ad hoc roundtable consultations.
 Through CIF and APDIG, we will input to inquiries on immigration, and creative industries, post Brexit.